milofultz/hiitimer/README.md

 ### Preset Routines

+Preset routines can be loaded into HIITimer with the `-f` flag followed by the filename:

+	python3 hiitimer.py -f preset1.hiit

 There are four fields necessary for a successful routine file:

 * `exercises:` - A list of exercises which will comprise one rep. This